The 10 Minute Guide to Being GDPR Compliant

-The burden on firms, including Hosting firms and MSPs is clear:
+The burden on hosting ﬁrms and MSPs is clear:

 5. Requirements for Profiling and Monitoring Behavior

-For Hosting and MSP firms, any activity associated with profiling or monitoring behavior of EU users will require compliance with these new requirements.
-Being able to assess the types of profiling and monitoring that may already be happening, or may start happening at some later point in time will be an important element of any firm dealing with user data.
+For hosting and MSP ﬁrms, any activity associated with proﬁling or monitoring behavior of EU users will require compliance with these new requirements.
+Being able to assess current and future proﬁling and monitoring activities will be an essential consideration of any ﬁrm dealing with user data.

 6. Appointment of a Data Privacy Officer May Be Required

-Under the GDPR there is an obligation for some organizations to appoint a data protection officer (DPO), especially if a firm is performing large scale systematic monitoring of individuals (for example, online behaviour tracking).
+Under the GDPR, there is an obligation for some organizations to appoint a data protection oﬃcer (DPO), especially if a ﬁrm is performing large scale systematic profiling and monitoring of individuals (for example, online behavior tracking).

-However, we believe that appointing a DPO is best practice even if your firm is not obligated to appoint one.
+However, we believe that appointing a DPO is best practice even if your ﬁrm is not obligated to select one.